 Toiviainen has reportedly stated that it is acceptable to cite the Bible, but it is illegal to agree with what it says.
 She has apparently gone as far as to compare the Bible to Mein Kampf – Adolf Hitler’s racist and bigoted manifesto.

 Rasanen’s case has received a range of reactions from the public and media.
 Overwhelmingly, people have supported her for various reasons ranging from freedom of speech to freedom of religion.
 Even atheists have stood up for Rasanen and publicly supported her right to express her sincerely held religious beliefs.
-Rasanen has also face sharp criticism for her stance but condemnation of such attacks against her have been lacking.
+Rasanen has also faced sharp criticism for her stance, but condemnation of such attacks against her has been lacking.

 For interviews, please contact firstname.lastname@example.org.